Property Damage in a Rock Hill Car Accident

-What to Expect From the Claim Process
+What to Expect From the Rock Hill Claim Process?

 Claims adjusters will take your claim and investigate the accident.
 They’ll read over police reports and research the real value of your damaged personal property, including your vehicle.
 After the information is compiled, they’ll either approve your claim on their terms or reject it.
 Time frames vary, although most insurers will have an answer within 30 days.

 Don’t worry if your claim is denied or valued too low.
 You can retain one of the experienced property damage lawyers at Schiller & Hamilton for no initial fee.
 We work on a contingency-fee basis, which means you won’t owe us anything until we get compensation for you.

 Schiller & Hamilton, offering legal services statewide, are Rock Hill attorneys who will seek the money you deserve for damaged property.
 The types of compensation you may receive will depend on what and how badly your property was damaged.